Costa Rica: TEFL Internship

 As this program is run by an NGO, there is a small admin fee required in order to fund program organization and logistical costs.

-- Option A one off £250 admin fee covering all arrangements and visa support.
+- One off £250 admin fee covering all arrangements and visa support.

 Hear from a program volunteer in Costa Rica

 Program participant Kelsey shares her experience of this ambitious government project.